Haute

 To be literal, we see the world together as well as with friends and family.
 While we freely admit to being jaded by the amazing sites and history available to us on a daily basis, it is not completely without shame.
 We could and should take better advantage of what is at hand, but life tends to get in the way.
 However, when faced with opportunities to experience new cultures and see first hand what we've only read about, we're as giddy as a child on Christmas morning.
 There's no better way to learn and understand than direct experience.

 By all means see the sights, but eat the local food, drink the local drink, and talk to the local people.
 Do your homework before departure to avoid any obvious faux-pas and always maintain awareness of your surroundings, but come out of your shell and soak it all in!
+Approach with curiosity and humility, maintain the ability to laugh at yourself, and adopt a posture of respect in all things.
+To increase your odds of a positive experience, please leave the hubris at home.